thomasaarholt/prism-em.github.io/docs-change-log.md

 ---
 title: Prismatic Change log
-subtitle: Changes added in new versions of Prismatic.
+subtitle: Changes added in new versions of Prismatic
 ---